reactjs/rfcs/text/0000-create-singleton.md

 # Unresolved questions

 Is using `forceUpdate` in the proposed implementation, or the implementation in general, work correctly?
 Or are there edge cases with using this technique?

+# Referenced issue

+This feature was originally suggested in [React #12744](https://github.com/facebook/react/issues/12744).